horahoradev/horahora/README.md

 # Horahora
 ## Locally archive, browse, and share videos from nearly any site

+Note: this project is outdated by https://kirakira.dev (source coming soon).

 Horahora is a collaborative archival management tool.

 It allows you to: